Design Technology

 Early Years Foundation Stage

-DT takes place regularly in Reception at our school, contributing significantly to many of the Early Learning Goals (ELGs) including ‘Being Creative and Expressive’.
-Activities such as making a photo frame, baking a healthy biscuit and building a sturdy bridge are just some of the activities offered to help children not only solve a problem but to think about how things work and the impact they can have on making something succeed.
+DT takes place regularly in EYFS at our school, contributing significantly to many of the Early Learning Goals (ELGs) including ‘Being Creative and Expressive’.
+Activities such as making a daily snack and continuous access to a workbench in class where children can create without boundaries offer children the chance to not only solve a problem, but to think about how things work and the impact they can have on making something succeed.
 It introduces children to the concept of many areas of DT, such as designing before making and how to meet a criteria.
-We also have a dedicated area for children to independently access where they can design and make their own projects as part of our continuous provision.
+DT is therefore a regular part of continuous provision.

 Useful Documents